Ph.D., University of Wisconsin-Madison, 2009

 2014.
 Plenary address.
 “El Corredor Biológico Mesoamericano:Traduciendo legados persistentes en un marco para el futuro de cooperación ambiental transfronterizo”, Congreso Mesoamericano de Areas Protegidas, Symposium on Biological Corridors, March 2014.

-Samuel I. Dupre, PhD candidate.
-Dissertation topic: Post-impact migration in Guatemalan coffee landscapes.
+Samuel I. Dupre, 2018.
+Post-impact migration in Guatemalan coffee landscapes.

 Sierra Shamer, MSc.
 2014.
 The Outcomes of Translating Neoliberal Environmental Theory: A Critical Analysis of Payments for Ecosystem Services.